 Now more than ever we need to come together, learn from each other’s experiences and try to develop strategies to manage these changes.

-We are organising a world-class field of practitioners to help facilitate discussions on some of these big issues over two days, with sessions on global economic trends, bank resolution, monetary policy, ethics in central banking, data mining and balance sheet management, to name a few.
-Contributors to the forum include:
+We organised a world-class field of practitioners to help facilitate discussions on some of these big issues over two days, with sessions on global economic trends, bank resolution, monetary policy, ethics in central banking, data mining and balance sheet management, to name a few.
+This report is designed to provide a record of the issues debated, and a platform for ongoing discussions among the participants.
+To ensure full and free discussion, the participants’ comments are un-attributable under the Chatham House rule.